Diploma of Hospitality Management [SIT50422]

 Entry Requirements

-Learners must be over 18 years of age.
-All international students must be able to demonstrate an IELTS 5.5 level of English language or equivalent.
-They need to have completed their education to a level which is equivalent to an Australian Senior High School, College or University.
+Learners are over 18 years of age.
+All international students must be able to demonstrate an IELTS 6.0 level of English language or equivalent.
+They have either completed their education to a level which is equivalent to an Australian Senior High School, College or University

 Course Duration